 Caution: Observe all ESD precautions.
 Failure to do so can result in damage to the equipment.

-Wear an SGI-approved wrist strap when you handle an ESD-sensitive device to eliminate possible ESD damage to equipment.
+Wear a grounding wrist strap when you handle any ESD-sensitive device to eliminate possible ESD damage to equipment.
 Connect the wrist strap cord directly to earth ground.

 Safety Precautions